Psiphon-Inc/psiphon-automation/README.md

 TODO

-- Bug: /connected is getting 404.
-Maybe not 100% of the time (I've seen it work and fail when connected with VPN, for example).

 - HTTPS requests to server aren't tunneled through VPN.
 Ever.
 This is very bad.
   But the fix is probably very hard.
 The real fix for this might have to wait.
   - What will happen now (if HTTPS is blocked) -- which might be acceptable: